li-zhaohui/IT-Prince/README.md

 - 👋 Hi, I’m @IT-Prince
-- 👀 I’m interested in building defi projects
+- 👀 I’m interested in building defi projects with Rust Language
 - 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on anything defi!
 - 📫 How to reach me zhaohuili0210@gmail.com